ESC101: Praxis I

 There is typically a midterm and final exam in Praxis I. This will test you on the engineering design theories and concepts you have learned, as well as your ability to apply them.
 Based on our experience, understanding how the course concepts connect to each other can be a useful tool when studying.
 To find past exams and tests, visit the Praxis I page on courses.skule.ca.

-You will have several team projects and reports due throughout the semester.
-These are done either individually or in your design teams.
+Overall, the course project consists of identifying, framing, developing solutions, and verifying design concepts for an engineering opportunity within the U of T community.
+You will have several independent reports and team projects, reports, and presentations due throughout the semester.
 Look at the How to Succeed section below for some advice on completing these.

 How to Succeed